 For this project, I made a reverse canvas sign.
-As you might remember, I made Our Love Story reverse canvas sign with a sharpie instead of iron on vinyl (click here for full video tutorial on making a reverse canvas sign without heat transfer vinyl!)
+As you might remember, I made Our Love Story reverse canvas sign with a sharpie instead of iron-on vinyl (click here for a full video tutorial on making a reverse canvas sign without heat transfer vinyl!)

 Materials Needed for Halloween Cricut Projects

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links.

 - canvas – I used a 12×12 square canvas found here

 - Heat Transfer Vinyl or Iron-On – I used black glitter HTV because that’s what I had on hand and because I love glitter!
 Can find at Cricut.com here or on Amazon here.